SAMUEL PALMER R.W.S. (1805 – 1881)

 Samuel Palmer

 was born in 1805 at Newington.
-He was the son of a bookseller and was one of
+He was

-the most original landscape painters of the British School.
-He first exhibited at the Royal Academy in
+the British School.
+He first exhibited

-1819.
-The most important early influences on his life were Stothard, Varley,
+at the Royal Academy in 1819.
+The most important early influences on his life

-Linnell, Mulready and, above all, Blake, whom he met in 1824.
-In that year he and his father were living in
+were Stothard, Varley, Linnell, Mulready and, above all, Blake, whom he met in

-work.
-For a time
+and visionary work.
+For a time he formed

-he formed one of the "Ancients" who gathered there around Blake.
-In 1837 he married Linnell's daughter Hannah and they went to Italy, returning in 1839.
-Thereafter he attempted to make a living by
+one of the "Ancients" who gathered there around Blake.
+In 1837 he married Linnell's daughter Hannah

-teaching and exhibiting, and made sketching tours throughout Britain,
+made sketching tours throughout Britain, particularly in Devon, Cornwall and

-particularly in Devon, Cornwall and North Wales.
-He attempted to simplify his work, taking de
+North Wales.
+He attempted to simplify

-Wint as a model, and worked up many of the careful drawings made in Italy.
-He
+his work, taking de Wint as a model, and worked up many of the careful drawings

-was elected Associate of the Old Watercolour Society
+made in Italy.
+He was elected Associate of the Old Watercolour

-in 1845, rising to full Membership eleven years later.
+Society in 1845, rising to full Membership eleven years later.
 In 1861 his life and style underwent another

 change following the death of his eldest son, More, and something of the early